speedyjeff/acquire/readme.md

 # Acquire

-Acquire is a game of coporation building and merging.
+Acquire is a game of corporation building and merging.
 The object of the game is to have the highest net worth which consists of cash and stock held in corporations.

 There are seven corporations that can be built to conquer the corporate landscape.